hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 4:00 - 5:20 - Terraform Modules & API<br>
 5:20 - 6:00 - Lab #4<br>
 6:00 - 6:30 - Optional Bonus Lab, Wrap-up

+### The Bonus Lab
+The bonus lab is extra content you can share with participants if you feel they're ready for it.
+This is a loosely structured lab with minimal setup instructions.
+No details are provided for commands like "git add, git commit, git push".
+The student is expected to know how to create a git branch, commit changes to it, push those changes, and create a pull request.
+They also need to know how to set up branch protection and understand how Terraform Cloud interacts with git repos and directories.
+In the challenge there is a sentinel policy that blocks security groups from allowing unrestricted (0.0.0.0/0) access to the web app.
+The participants need to figure out how to update their terraform code, commit their changes to a dev branch, push the changes to the remote dev branch, then ensure that the dev workspace runs correctly, and finally create a pull request to merge to master.
+As an instructor you should go through this lab and be familiar with it if you plan to teach it.